John Smith music composer

 This work for female chorus was written as a Christmas piece for Fallowfield Church of England Girls High School in Manchester where John was director of music in the 1970s.

-An Hymne of Heavenly Love SATB J.M.Smith b.1947
+An Hymne of Heavenly Love, J.M.Smith, Opus 8.

 An Hymne of Heavenly Love